The Anderson County Board of Education provides the following services for the schools of Anderson County:

 • Additions to the alternative school with no tax increase requested

-• Provides accounting, accounts payable, payroll, and insurance services to the alternative school
+• Provides accounting services, including accounts payable, payroll, and benefits administration to the alternative school

 • Continuous auditing to assure that school district fund balances comply with GAAP standards as to funds on hand to meet monthly teacher salaries and other cash flow requirements